billforsternz/thc-chess-library/README.md

 similarly distributed as single concatenated .c and .h files to avoid the pain point of integrating a library into a project.

-My recommendation  is to use files src/thc.cpp and src/thc.h from peer repository tarrasch-chess-gui in preference to this repository, simply because they are being actively used.
-Of course it is easier to understand the more granular presentation of the code in this repository.
-One day it would be nice to add a python script or similar to this repository to automatically regenerate the concatenated two file version of the library.
+This repository has recently been brought up to date with its peer tarrasch-chess-gui repository.
+It is easier to understand the more granular presentation of the code in this repository.
+I used to say *One day it would be nice to add a python script or similar to this repository to automatically regenerate the concatenated two file version of the library.*
+I can now (August 7th 2019) say that this has been successfully implemented with a new program test-framework.cpp.
+This should make it practical to keep the repositories in sync from now on.

 Background
 ==========